Curriculum and Instruction

-Division of Curriculum, Instruction, and School Climate supports evidence-based instructional practices and strategies for differentiated, innovative, and effective teaching and learning based on the State-adopted standards in support of a balanced curriculum for the whole child.
+Division of Curriculum and Instruction supports evidence-based instructional practices and strategies for differentiated, innovative, and effective teaching and learning based on the State-adopted standards in support of a balanced curriculum for the whole child.

 Georgia Standards of Excellence

 Georgia K-12 teachers in collaboration with post-secondary educators, business and industry representatives, parents, and educational agencies and organizations work to develop challenging and relevant standards.
 Georgia standards are reviewed on a regular cycle to stay current with our ever-changing, fast-paced, and technological society.
 All content area standards, along with sample instructional resources, are available on GeorgiaStandards.Org.

 Innovative Programs and Research (IPR) provides the analysis, research, and tools to facilitate informed decision-making at the Georgia Department of Education.
 IPR’s work supports the GaDOE’s dedication to the provision of high quality service and support to ultimately ensure that students in Georgia’s public schools graduate ready to learn, ready to live, and ready to lead.

 Educator Support and Development impacts student achievement by providing programs and resources to enhance teacher and leader effectiveness that include the following: